 If you are at risk of eviction because of rent arrears, check out our Protect Your Rent Payments page for further advice.

 What happens if landlords try to evict unlawfully?

-There is a very real risk that bad landlords may try to get round the temporary legal protection against eviction and force tenant to leave by making threats, changing the locks or cutting off services.
+There is a very real risk that bad landlords may try to get round the temporary legal protections against eviction or extensions of Notice periods and force tenants to leave by making threats, changing the locks or cutting off services.

-Get urgent legal advice to know your rights, warn your landlord, apply for an injunction to stop your landlord attempting to evict you or for an order to get you back into the property. firstname.lastname@example.org or
+Get urgent legal advice to know your rights, warn your landlord, apply for an injunction to stop your landlord attempting to evict you or for an order to get you back into the property.
+If you are a Greater Manchester resident, contact firstname.lastname@example.org or call 0161 749 2244.